ipavlov93/telemetry-demo/telemetry-sink/README.md

 #### Server

-Server represent component that implements gRPC SensorServiceServer.
-It has single RPC handler SendSensorValues.
+Server represent component that implements gRPC SensorServiceServer with single RPC handler SendSensorValues.

 SendSensorValues handler sends all incoming messages to buffered channel.

 #### gRPC server configuration

 gRPC server configured to process requests with given allowed bandwidth (rate limit in bytes/sec) using ByteRateLimiterInterceptor.

 If data flow rate exceeds the allowed bandwidth it will drop incoming messages with following status codes: ResourceExhausted.

 #### BufferedProcessor